bagisto/user-guide/docs/2.0/attribute-family/attribute-families.md

   ![Family Grid](../../assets/2.0/images/attribute/familyGrid.png)

- Now that the new attribute family has been created, you can edit it through the **Action**.
+ Now the new attribute family has been created, you can edit it through the **Action**.
 Add the desired **Attributes** to this family based on your specific requirements.
 Afterward, to verify the output during the product creation process, you will be able to see the new Attribute family.
 Now all Attribute will be visible on the product page that belongs to these Attribute Families.

    ![Output](../../assets/2.0/images/attribute/output.png)